Card Saver 1 Storage Box Options

 So, hope that helps!
 I wish I could say that yes, it for sure does fit the Card Saver 1, but I haven’t tried it myself.
 Not to mention that this product looks to be for an entire penthouse of boxes and not just a single box?
 So, you might be able to search through the seller’s items to find a better, cheaper alternative.

 Anyway, back to the blog!
-And please do let me know if you have a better or similar alternative.
+And please do

 But again, Card Savers aren’t even created alike (hence the need for Card Saver I and Card Save II) and thus the Card Saver I definitely does not fit here according to the reviews.